Automatically discover devices on your network and add them under your network management.

 Greater Control Over Your Network Environment

 Today’s networks are dynamic, with physical and virtual IT assets inside and outside the enterprise.
 Entuity™ allows you to rapidly adapt to changing requirements and advancing technology.
-With the Automated Network Discovery feature, you’ll be able to rapidly discover, add and configure these devices.
+With the Automated Network Discovery software feature, you’ll be able to rapidly discover, add and configure these devices to your network management system.

 - L2 and L3 Network Discovery